XPRO®5TNLVC8 Impact and Cut Resistance Glove

 Impact Level: 2

-ANSI/ISEA 138 is a new, voluntary standard for the North American market designed to accurately classify different levels of impact protection offered by the impact-resistant gloves on the market.
+ISEA 138 is a new, voluntary standard for the North American market designed to accurately classify different levels of impact protection offered by the impact-resistant gloves on the market.

 EN ISO21420:2020